jarelllama/Scam-Blocklist/README.md

 # Jarelllama's Scam Blocklist

-Blocklist for scam site domains automatically retrieved daily from Google Search and public sources.
+Blocklist for newly created/reported scam site domains automatically retrieved daily using Google Search API and other public sources.
 Automated retrieval is done at 00:00 UTC.

+This blocklist is meant to be an alternative to blocking all newly registered domains (NRD) seeing how many, but not all, NRDs are malicious.

 | Format | Syntax |
 | --- | --- |